ahopkins/sanic-jwt/docs/source/pages/simpleusage.rst

         return user

-.. note:: In a real production setting it is advised to **not** tell the user why their authentication failed.
+.. warning:: In a real production setting it is advised to **not** tell the user why their authentication failed.
 Simply raising ``exceptions.AuthenticationFailed`` should be enough.
 Here, for example purposes, we added some helper messages just to make it clear where we are failing.

 Our whole application now looks like this: